-In deep water – the Act on Elite sport, impartiality and relations of power
+In deep water – the Act on Elite sport, capacity and relations of power

 April 25, 2019

-The act on Elite sport states that ”… Team Denmark is a self-governing institution whose purpose is to develop Danish elite sports in a socially responsible manner.
+The Act on Elite sport states that ”… Team Denmark is a self-governing institution whose aims are to develop Danish elite sports in a socially responsible manner.
 In collaboration with the Sport Confederation of Denmark (DIF), the federations of DIF and other relevant collaboration partners, Team Denmark initiates, coordinates and optimaze joint arrangements for elite sports in Denmark through 12 primary tasks”.
-These tasks range widely and it does not appear unambiguously, either in the Act on Elite sport or in comments of the Act, whether there are goals or strategies in relation to the purpose of the Act.
-Sports results are also not specifically mentioned, either for the purpose of the Act or in relation to the 12 tasks.
+These tasks range widely and it does not appear unambiguously, either in the Act on Elite sport or in comments of the Act, whether there are targets or strategies in relation to the aims of the Act.
+Sports results are also not specifically mentioned, either for the aims of the Act or in relation to the 12 tasks.
 But in my opinion, it is meaningless not to look at Team Denmark’s work from an international perspective.
-Shortly speaking: Good sport results at international championships such as the Olympics, the World Championships and the European Championships – but certainly not at all costs.
+Shortly speaking: Good sport results at international championships such as the Olympic Games, the World Championships and the European Championships – but certainly not at all costs.

 The Act on Elite sport from the mid-1980s has in the vast majority of topics proved – in contrast to the vast majority of the country’s other legislation – to be well-functioning over a decade of years.
 Only once – in 2004 – over the past 35 years, the Act on Elite sport has been revised.
 One of the major legislative changes in 2004 was that Team Danmark should be led by a board of eight members appointed by the Minister of Culture.
 4 members are nominated by the Minister of Culture and 4 are nominated by the DIF.
 This distribution and competency between the two partners was a political compromise, but in my opinion one of the worst in Danish elite sport history.